 Models for integrating data science teams within companies

 Beginning in the first decade of the 21st century, internet companies were able to gain visibility into the business in ways never possible in the age of spreadsheets and relational database management systems.
-No longer did they need to wait for end-of-quarter financial results in order to gauge product performance; and no longer did they need to rely on extrapolations from samples to get a comprehensive view of what was working for all customers.
-In addition to improved visibility into the state of the business, the new data storage and aggregation capabilities enabled companies to build data products like search, ranking, and recommender systems.
+No longer did they need to wait for end-of-quarter financial results in order to gauge business performance; and no more did they need to rely on extrapolations from samples to get a comprehensive view of what was working for all customers.
+In addition to improved visibility into the state of the business, the new data storage and aggregation capabilities enabled companies to build data products like search engines, language processors, and recommender systems.

 What became important was to determine how this work could be achieved efficiently and effectively.
-Designing and building a data science organization is a complex problem; so is determining the nature of interactions between data scientists and the rest of the company.
+Designing and building a data science organization is a complex problem, particularly when determining the nature of data science interactions with stakeholders.

 A DS team isn’t just the people, it is the process and the interaction of the team with the rest of the company.

 In this post, I compare some of the popular models of integrating data science teams within companies.
 In determining the best model, I take into account the following factors:

 Coordination efficiency.
 Every team creates new sources of knowledge.
 Incorporating that knowledge into the business in a timely and repeatable fashion requires robust organization design.
 Bad designs lead to failures and inefficiencies in knowledge sharing and coordination; this directly affects the speed and cost at which work is done.

 The goal of work is some output—a strategy, product, marketing plan, budget, account plan, sale, feature, etc. Communication is a way of incorporating stakeholders into a plan *before* it is too far along to change or the cost is too high (or coworkers too angry!)

 Steven Sinofsky on Twitter